jmccartin/twitter_saver/README.md

 ## Requirements
 **For saving conversations:**
-Any Python 3.4+ distribution, with required libraries found in `requirements.txt`
+- Any Python 3.4+ distribution (due to type hinting)

 **For publishing conversations:**
-A working LaTeX distribution (with XeLaTeX)
+- A working LaTeX distribution (with XeLaTeX)
+- Fontawesome 5 installed locally (OTF fonts)

 ## Usage

- - Copy `configuration-defaults.yml` to your own version: `configuration.yml`,
-and specify the user whose tweets you wish to save.
+- Copy `configuration-defaults.yml` to your own version: `configuration.yml`, and specify the user whose tweets you wish to save.
+- To install the libraries, execute `pip install -r requirements.txt`
+- Execute `python src/python/main/saver.py --configuration conf/` to run the tweet saver.

+The runtime bash scripts assume a Conda environment named 'TwitterSave'.
+This assumption and requirement will be fixed in the future.
  - Execute `run.sh` from the command line to save tweets to the configured
 folder area.

  - Execute `publish.sh` from the command line to publish a LaTeX file from
 the saved json database.

 ## Roadmap

 - Better handling of branching threads
-- Unit tests
+- Unit tests (with codecov)
 - A tider and dynamic view of saved tweets
   - Perhaps using HTML/AngularJS?